kyma-project/kyma/components/telemetry-operator/README.md

 ## Troubleshooting

 ### Enable pausing reconciliations
 You must pause reconciliations to be able to debug the pipelines and, for example, try out a different pipeline configuration or a different OTel configuration.
-To pause reconciliations, create a `telemetry-override-config` in the `kyma-system`
+To pause reconciliations, create a `telemetry-override-config` in the `kyma-system` Namespace.
 Namespace.
 Here is an example of such a ConfigMap:
 ```yaml
 apiVersion: v1